top of page

 • Follow food safety guidelines; clean and sanitize surfaces that have been flooded; make sure food is not contaminated or spoiled.

-• Follow debris removal guidelines for the separation of post-storm and flood debris.
+• Follow debris removal guidelines for the separation of flood-damaged items for disposal.
 Do not put used sandbags in the trash for pick-up.

 NWS graphic describing the differences between a Stream Advisory, Flood Watch, Flash Flood Watch, Flood Warning, Flash Flood Warning, and Flash Flood Emergency.